felipesalinasr/vibe-terminal/README.md

 # Vibe Terminal

-A kanban-style control plane for managing AI coding agents.
-Launch, monitor, and configure Claude Code sessions from a single dashboard.
+A kanban-style control plane for managing AI agents.
+Launch, monitor, and configure Claude Code and Codex sessions from a single dashboard.

 ## Overview

-Vibe Terminal provides a visual interface for running multiple Claude Code agents simultaneously.
+Vibe Terminal provides a visual interface for running multiple agents simultaneously.
 Each agent gets its own terminal session, configuration panel, and structured file organization.

 ### Key Features